 In 2017, our review identified ten key materiality risks, which included responding to climate change and transitioning to a low carbon economy.
 30 objectives were set overall and agreed by each of the five Sustainability Pillars.
 They have been used to form action plans across the business.

-Cromwell has introduced a resilience and climate change policy that includes undertaking building and technical reviews every three years to consider asset location and physical vulnerabilities, as well as opportunities arising from climate change.
+Cromwell has introduced a resilience and climate change policy that includes undertaking building and technical reviews to consider asset location and physical vulnerabilities, as well as opportunities arising from climate change.
 These reviews will be completed across each Australian asset in FY19, with a plan to implement similar reviews across the European Platforms.

 Our climate adaptation and resilience reviews include consideration of the susceptibility and impacts from increasing storm and cyclone events, as well as increased global temperatures.
 Cromwell’s actions to improve its approach to risk assessment include: